Lateral Ankle Pain | PB More Common | Debridement vs Reconstruction

 Use: Consider if MRI unavailable or contraindicated, or to assess dynamic subluxation.

-- Assessment of associated pathology (lateral ligaments, SPR, bone edema)
+- Assessing associated pathology (lateral ligaments, SPR, bone oedema)

-Plain radiographs are useful to rule out bony pathology (5th MT fracture, os peroneum fracture) but cannot diagnose tendon tears.
-Do not rely on X-rays alone in a patient with clinical suspicion of peroneal pathology.
+Plain radiographs rule out bony pathology (5th MT fracture, os peroneum fracture) but cannot diagnose tendon tears.
+In a clinically suspicious ankle with a negative MRI, dynamic ultrasound or surgical exploration may still be warranted.
+Do not rely on X-rays alone.

 Management Algorithm